Gordon Henderson, Director of the Bruin Marching Band

 Dr. Kelly Flickinger, Assistant Director of the Bruin Marching Band

-Dr. Kelly Flickinger is in his first year as the Assistant Director of the Bruin Marching Band.
+Dr. KELLY FLICKINGER is in his second year as the Assistant Director of the Bruin Marching Band.
 He previously served as the Head Percussion Instructor and Arranger from 2007 to 2010.
 Under Flickinger's direction, the Drumline has performed with Linkin Park, Paula Abdul, and was featured on Vicfirth.com.
 In 2010, Flickinger designed a Drumline performance for the 27th Annual Ekitopia Festival Parade in Nagoya, Japan.

 From 2008 to 2011, Flickinger taught Percussion Methods at UCLA, and in 2012 he conducted the Symphonic Band.
 This year he will be teaching applied percussion to music education majors.
 From 2008 to 2010, Flickinger served as a percussion instructor for Pacific Crest Drum and Bugle Corps, and he has taught and arranged for numerous high schools throughout Southern California, including the nine-time SCSBOA champion William S. Hart High School.